“Learn to prompt.”

-By that definition, AI has been around for many years.
-With regards to pattern detection, which involves machine learning (ML), a subfield of AI that describes the ability for computers to adjust their behavior from additional data instead of direct changes to its programming, computers could handle more complex tasks than just follow instructions.
+By that broad definition, AI has been around for many years.
+With regard to pattern detection, machine learning (a subfield of AI) is a practice in which computers adjust their behavior from additional data without the need for direct changes to its programming, allowing them to handle more complex tasks.

 For example, when you move an email to your Spam folder, you’re giving your email service provider an additional example of a spam email that it can use to better classify future emails.
 This example of using labeled data to train a model to make prediction is called supervised machine learning.

 By contrast, with unsupervised machine learning, a model is required to detect patterns in unlabeled data.
-Such unsupervised techniques can be used to detect anomalies, such as when your bank or financial institutions calls you to say they think you made an unusual purchase.
+Such unsupervised techniques can be used to detect anomalies, such as when your bank’s fraud prevention department calls you to tell you that they think you made an unusual purchase.

 Deep neural networks can have many different architectures, including convolutional neural networks (CNNs) and recurrent neural networks (RNNs), such as Long Short-Term Memory (LSTM) networks.
 Each architecture is designed to handle specific types of data or solve particular problems.
 For example, CNNs are behind many popular image recognition features, like facial unlock in smart phones, and photo tagging in social media.
 While early virtual assistants utilized LSTMs for natural language processing.

-However, the reason “AI” has gotten so good all of a sudden, particularly generative AI, is due to a breakthrough in neural network architecture.
+The reason generative AI has gotten so good that it now feels more like human interaction, is due to a breakthrough in neural network architecture.
 In 2017, Google published a paper titled “Attention is All You Need” which introduced the transformer deep learning model.
 This model uses the self-attention mechanism to allow for the relationships between text to be captured in a sequence, rather than one word at a time (as RNNs do).
 It does this by maintaining a stack of encoder and decoder layers.
 The encoder layers convert the input sequence into a sequence of vectors, and the decoder layers generate the output sequence.
 Each layer in the Transformer uses the attention mechanism to focus on different parts of the input or output sequence.

 Pre and Post Training

 Once the hardware is secured, significant investment must also be made in building the training data.
-This data, drawn from sources like books, websites, articles, papers, and forums, is preprocessed to remove low-quality content, duplicate information, and attempt to mitigate offensive content, though this remains an ongoing challenge.
-The goal is to optimize the model to capture patterns, syntax, grammar, and semantic relationships between words, enabling it to generate coherent and relevant text.
+This data, drawn from sources like books, websites, articles, papers, and forums, is preprocessed to remove low-quality content, duplicate information, and offensive content.
+This text is then tokenized, which means converted from chunks of text (generally ~4 characters or 0.75 words) into numerical form, known as token IDs (click here to test how a string of text may be tokenized).
+This tokenization process helps the model understand the statistical relationships between words.

-Models are trained on massive datasets, often containing trillions of tokens.
-During training, the model continuously updates its parameters, including its “weights” and “biases.”
+Today’s state-of-the-art models are trained on multiple trillions of tokens.
+During this training, the model continuously updates its parameters, including its “weights” and “biases.”
 Weights are numerical values representing the strength of connections between neurons.
 A higher weight indicates a stronger influence between two neurons.
 These weights are adjusted during training to minimize the difference between the model’s predictions and the actual data, represented by a loss function.
-The goal is to minimize the loss but not drive it to zero (if the model learns the training data too well, such as unnecessarily specific detail, rather than general patterns, it won’t perform well on new data, this is called “overfitting”)
+The goal is to minimize the loss but not drive it to zero (if the model learns the training data too well, such as unnecessarily specific detail, rather than general patterns, it won’t perform well on new data, this is called “overfitting”).

 Biases are also updated during training.
 These numerical values shift the activation function of neurons, enabling them to fire (pass their output to the next layer) even with zero input and contributing to the model’s ability to learn complex functions.